 One of the Commission's roles in administering the NGPA Scheme is to approve accrediting agencies.
 Approved accrediting agencies are vetted by an industry panel and found to have the capacity and workforce to undertake assessments.
-Further, they have agreed to work with the Commission to ensure the assessment process is rigorous, transparent and reliable.
+Further, they have agreed to work with the Commission to ensure the assessment process is rigorous, transparent, and reliable.

-There are five accrediting agencies with approval to assess general practices.
+There are four accrediting agencies with approval to assess general practices and award accreditation under the NGPA Scheme.

-General practices that want to achieve or maintain accreditation are required to contract one of these five approved accrediting agencies to undertake their assessment.
+General practices that want to achieve or maintain accreditation are required to contract one of these four approved accrediting agencies to undertake their assessment.